skullydazed/old_qmk_configurator/README.md

 (There may be other lines as well, as long as they are not errors you can safely disregard them for now.)

+Open up the URL specified and you should be looking at a Clueboard layout.

 Deploying To Production
 -----------------------